ikechucool4real/Business-Intelligent-System/README.md

 # Business-Intelligent-System
-This project uses Google Cloud to store log files, Airflow to carry out ETL orchestration and PostgreSQL for database management
+This project uses Google Cloud to store log files, Airflow to carry out ETL orchestration, PostgreSQL for database management and PowerBI for data visualization